subugoe/hoad/README.md

 <!--For a long-form documentation, see [about.md](about.md)-->

-Comprehenive metadata about hybrid open access articles found are shared as well.
+Comprehensive metadata about hybrid open access articles found are shared as well.
 See this [overview](data/README.md) about how datasets are coded to facilitate analysis.

 ## How to contribute?